AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 * Adds a new lesson with the specified details.
 * `START_TIME` and `END_TIME` should be in 24-hour format (e.g. 1300, 0930).
 * `END_TIME` has to be later than `START_TIME`
+* Duplicate lessons are allowed, they are handled by a unique auto-generated index.

 Examples:
 * `addlesson d/Mon st/0800 et/1000 v/Room 204 ln/Mathematics`